 When linear review was the only option (scrolling through documents without any overarching prioritization or organization), 55 documents per hour was a fair assessment.
 Today, there are a number of tools and processes to accelerate that review rate, from threading to full predictive coding.

-Using best-of-breed workflows and advanced technology including continuous active learning (CAL), DISCO is able to bump average reviewed documents per hour to 88, drastically reducing review time and cost.
+Using best-of-breed workflows and advanced technology including continuous learning, DISCO is able to bump average reviewed documents per hour to 88, drastically reducing review time and cost.

 Be sure you understand the tools, process and technology a provider is employing before agreeing to the 55-document default.

 Myth: You need a large data set for TAR

 The earliest versions of technology-assisted review (TAR) required iterative rounds of training and large heterogeneous data sets to have the best results.
-Now, with tools leveraging deep learning and CAL, practitioners begin gaining insight after only the first few documents coded, and we have seen substantial benefits for data sets of only a few thousand.
+Now, with tools leveraging deep learning and continuous learning, practitioners begin gaining insight after only the first few documents coded, and we have seen substantial benefits for data sets of only a few thousand.

-CAL and analytics create massive efficiency in review speed and, more importantly, time to insight.
-For even a small investigation or preliminary first peek at data CAL reduces time to evidence.
+Continuous learning and analytics create massive efficiency in review speed and, more importantly, time to insight.
+For even a small investigation or preliminary first peek at data continuous learning reduces time to evidence.